AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Sun Sep 15 2024
+Last update on Mon Sep 16 2024

-**108 day before 2025 ⏱** days before new years
+**107 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with undefined
+🤖 This README.md is updated with hate